• Skip to main content

 Choosing to elope in one of Colorado’s many epic elopement locations is never a bad idea.
 But with the wild outdoors comes some additional logistics to think about.
 Don’t worry, I’m here to help with those, too!

-In this Colorado adventure elopement guide I’ll share some of the the best places to elope, how to get a marriage license in Colorado, & recommend the best Colorado elopement vendors.
-Plus some of my favorite unique places to stay in Colorado.
+In this Colorado elopement guide, I share the best places to elope, how to get a marriage license (and have your pupper sign it), & recommend the best Colorado elopement vendors.
+Plus some of the coolest, most unique places to stay in Colorado!

-Adventure elopements aren’t just for people who are always on adventures or really adventurous.
-According to the the definition by Oxford Language adventure is ‘willing to take risks or to try out new methods, ideas, or experiences’.
-Eloping in and of itself is adventurous because it’s a new idea of weddings and is rooted in the experience for the eloping couple rather than the display of union in front of others.
+Adventure elopements aren’t just for people who are always on adventures or “really” adventurous.
+According to the definition by Oxford Language adventure is ‘willing to take risks or to try out new methods, ideas, or experiences’.
+Eloping in and of itself is adventurous because it’s a new idea of weddings and is rooted in the experience for the eloping couple rather than the display for others.

 Eloping is no longer running away to get married without telling anyone, anymore.
-A lot of elopements involve parents, family and friends.
-A lot of people believe eloping comes with no planning and a zero dollar budget, but that couldn’t be further from the truth with today’s eloping couples.
-Couples are wanting to celebrate their love and unions in new, fun and unique ways.
+A lot of elopements involve family and friends.
+People have long believed eloping comes with no planning and a low budget, but that couldn’t be further from the truth with today’s eloping couples!
+Couples want to celebrate their love and union in new, fun, and unique ways.

-Your elopement day can be whatever you want it to.
+Your elopement day can be whatever you want it to be.
 There are no rules.
-No one size fits all type of day.
+No one size fits all elopement.
 You choose the day that fits you best.
-You choose your budget and the experience you want to have together and then go from there.
+Choose the experience you want to have together and then go from there!

 What time of year is best for eloping in Colorado?